 Luigi is no doubt the better half.
 Always showing up to save the day when it counts, Luigi is the one that tops the charts in my eyes.
 Sure, Mario can save the princess.
 Sure, Mario can clean up the island.
 But you don't see Mario relegated to riding a dinosaur for the entire game and you definitely don't see him being forced to hang out in a house full of ghosts twice equipped with nothing but an old vacuum!

-Luigi is the fitter, funnier, and greener of the two.
-This make him the best, and I for one will not be the person to deny him this honor.
+Luigi is the fitter, funnier and greener of the two.
+This makes him the best, and I for one will not be the person to deny him this honor.

 Solid list so far, right?
 Brace yourselves, it only gets better from here.